grillo/grillo-docs/docs/grillo-sensors/connecting_sensor.md

 1. Make sure SIM is inserted in the device and cellular antenna is connected.
 2. Power-up your sensor.
 3. Wait a few seconds until a Wi-Fi network appears with an SSID that starts with `Grillo-` (eg. `Grillo-XXXXXX`).
 Connect your phone to this network, a startup page should show up automatically.
 4. Choose `Setup`.
 Fill your APN details, and (optionally) the Network mode and Data Trasfer mode (1 if you wish to choose it, 0 if you don't).
+Check out [how to find APN details](../faq/stations.md) and [how to set up network mode](../faq/stations.md) in FAQ if you are unsure about the setup.
-4. Click `Save` and wait for a success confirmation message.
+5. Click `Save` and wait for a success confirmation message.
-5. Wait a minute or so, the sensor's LED should start blinking.
+6. Wait a minute or so, the sensor's LED should start blinking.
 This means it is successfully sending data to the cloud.

 </p></details>